 Coordinates the Pennsylvania Bullying Prevention Network, a cadre of certified bullying prevention trainers and provides information for the Olweus Bullying Prevention program.
 With approximately100 active trainers, Pennsylvania’s network is recognized as the largest of its kind in the U.S. to provide strategies for establishing effective classroom rules, techniques for resolving classroom and playground conflicts, ways to strengthen peer-to-peer respect, and much more.

-Delivers professional development opportunities addressing all aspects of bullying prevention through regional, state and national conferences; on a fee-for-service basis; and through live and archived web-based sessions.
+Delivers professional development opportunities addressing all aspects of bullying prevention through regional, state and national trainings and conferences; on a fee-for-service basis; and through live and archived web-based sessions.

 Educates about cyberbullying through Protecting Kids Online, a program designed to inform parents, teachers and children about Internet safety.
 This partnership with the Pennsylvania Commission on Crime and Delinquency and local law enforcement educates audiences about laws, personal responsibilities and safeguards to be taken against online victimization.